-The designated safeguarding lead actively liaises with other school/college staff with safeguarding responsibilities, teachers, pastoral support staff, school nurses, IT leads, SENCos and senior mental health leads on matters of safety and safeguarding to ensure safeguarding and promoting children's well-being are effective.
+The designated safeguarding lead actively liaises with other school staff with safeguarding responsibilities, teachers, pastoral support staff, school nurses, IT leads, SENCos and senior mental health leads on matters of safety and safeguarding to ensure safeguarding and promoting children's well-being are effective.

-The designated safeguarding lead or a deputy is always available during school/college hours for the staff in the school/college to discuss any safeguarding concerns.
+The designated safeguarding lead or a deputy is always available during school hours for the staff in the school to discuss any safeguarding concerns.
+If the DSL and DDSL are not available the DDSL from the partner school will be available.
+If the DDSL from the partner school is not available Natasha Clarke from Doveridge Primary School will be contacted.

-More information about the role and responsibilities of the designated safeguarding lead can be found in Keeping Children Safe in Education Annex C: Role of the designated safeguarding lead.
+More information about the role and responsibilities of the designated safeguarding lead can be found in Keeping Children Safe in Education (June 2023) Annex C: Role of the designated safeguarding lead.